 3. Enjoy amazing events

 The shoulder season months boast their own unique events that don’t happen in the summer or winter months.
-In late October to early November, plan your trip around Taste For Adventure to enjoy special dining experiences and prix-fixe menus.
-Also in late October to early November, you can check out Banff Centre’s Mountain Film and Book Festival, where you can see world-class films and attend talks with athletes, filmmakers, and writers.
-From November 22-25, 2018, get your holiday shopping done at the Banff Christmas Market.
-On November 24 and 25, head to The Lake Louise Ski Resort to watch the World Cup downhill skiing.
+In late October to early November, plan your trip around the Banff Centre’s Mountain Film and Book Festival, where you can see world-class adventure films and attend talks with athletes, filmmakers, and writers.
+During November get your holiday shopping done at the Banff Christmas Market or sample Alberta beers at the Banff Craft Beer Festival.
+At the end of November and beginning of December head to The Lake Louise Ski Resort to watch the Lake Louise Audi FIS Ski World Cup.

 4. Soak in the colours

 While there are no set rules in the Canadian Rockies, summer usually peaks in July and August.
-By September, the nights are cooling off, sometimes leaving frost: the magic ingredient to kick off Larch season.
-If you haven’t heard of Larch season, it’s a magical, but brief, window in September through October when the needles of the Larch trees turn a golden-yellow before falling off.
-To catch the best of the colours, try one of our favourite Larch hikes: Taylor Lake, Sentinel Pass, or Arnica Lake.
+By September, the nights are cooling off, sometimes leaving frost: the magic ingredient that kicks off larch season.
+If you haven’t heard of larch season, it’s a magical but brief window in September through October when the needles of the larch trees turn a golden-yellow before falling off.
+To catch the best of the colours, try one of our favourite larch hikes: Taylor Lake, Sentinel Pass, or Arnica Lake.